How Google supports journalism and the news industry

 Our products are built to provide relevant and useful information for everyone, ensuring that people around the world are able to find quality news.
 As part of this, we play a constructive role in enabling a sustainable, independent, and diverse news ecosystem.

-We've shown that commitment over decades of financial support by providing billions of dollars — sharing revenue with news publishers via our ad network, developing tools, training and funding through programs like the Google News Initiative, and launching Google News Showcase.
-All of these have led to us paying news organizations significant amounts of money.
+We've shown that commitment over decades of financial support to journalism by providing billions of dollars — building products to help publishers monetize their content, developing tools, training and funding through programs like the Google News Initiative, and launching Google News Showcase.
+These efforts help people get the quality news and information that matters to them and their community.

 We deliver significant value and funding to news organizations